SixArm/sixarm_ruby_zid/README.md

 ## Introduction

-XID is an excellent identifier.
-The XID much like a UUID (Universally Unique Identifier) or GUID (Globally Unique Identifer).
+XID stands for "Xeno Identifier" and is a stronger, safer, faster ID than a UUID (Universally Unique Identifier).

 Example:

     XID.new
     #=> "90f44e35a062479289ff75ab2abc0ed3"

-What makes the XID excellent: a streamlined specfication, stronger security, speedier algorithms, and simple string comparisons.

 XID specification:

   * 128 bit.
   * Completely random and generated with a secure random generator.
   * The string representation is entirely hexidecimal: digits 0-9 and lowercase a-f.

+See below for a comparison of XID and UUID.

 For docs go to <http://sixarm.com/sixarm_ruby_xid/doc>